hhirtz/mpv-retro-shaders/README.md

 Useful for watching Tool Assisted Speedruns at native resolution from
 <https://tasvideos.org/>.

+Some of the shaders have been automatically generated using [mpv-libretro].

 ## Usage

 1. Clone this repository inside mpv's config folder: